ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk21.md

 ### Memory Access Patterns

-This program aims to analyze the relationship between memory access patterns and energy consumption under different JVMs (utilizing both Just-in-Time and Ahead-of-Time compilation).
+This program aims to analyze the relationship between memory access patterns and energy consumption.
 There are three primary memory access patterns:
 - **Temporal**: memory that has been recently accessed is likely to be accessed again in the near future.
 - **Spatial**: adjacent memory locations are likely to be accessed in close succession.
 - **Striding**: memory access follows a predictable pattern, typically with a fixed interval between accesses.